kermitt2/grobid/doc/Deep-Learning-models.md

 sudo -E python3 setup.py build install
 ```

-the `sudo -E` should ensure that JEP is installed globally and that the right JVM version is used (`-E` indicates to preserve the environment variables, in particular the JAVA_HOME).
+the `sudo -E` should ensure that JEP is installed globally and that the right JVM version is used (`-E` indicates to preserve the environment variables, in particular the `JAVA_HOME`).
 Installing JEP gloablly is the only safe way we found to be sure that JEP will work correctly in the JVM.

 (here we are unfortunately touching the limit of the messy Python package management system, an install of JEP in a virtualenv should isolate the library depending on the pip/python version, but the JVM might not be able to found and linked these local/isolated libraries, even when the JVM is launched in the virtual env.
 A global install of JEP should however always work. pip in a virtual env still uses global python libraries when installed, but when pip uses user-level local libraries (e.g. libraries installed under `~/.local/lib/python3.5/site-packages/`) in the virtual env, we did not find a reliable way to make JEP working in the JVM.)

-Copy the built JEP library to GROBID home lib - for instance on a Linux 64 machine with Python 3.5:
+Copy the built JEP library to the `grobid-home/lib/` area - for instance on a Linux 64 machine with Python 3.5:

 ```shell
 lopez@work:~/jep$ cp build/lib.linux-x86_64-3.5/jep/jep.cpython-35m-x86_64-linux-gnu.so ~/grobid/grobid-home/lib/lin-64/libjep.so
 ```

-This will ensure that the GROBID native JEP library matches the JEP version of the system/environment (i.e. same OS and the same python version) and the JEP jar (note GROBID contains a default `libjep.so` for python3.6 and JEP `3.9.1`, it will not work with other version of python and other version of JEP).
+This will ensure that the GROBID native JEP library matches the JEP version of the system/environment (i.e. same OS and the same python version) and the JEP jar version (GROBID contains a default `libjep.so` for python3.6 and JEP `3.9.1`, it will not work with other version of python and other version of JEP).

-Note: the installed version of JEP must be the same as given in `grobid/build.gradle`.
+Also note that the installed version of JEP must be the same as given in `grobid/build.gradle`.
 The python version used in the system or environment must match the native JEP library.
 At the time this documentation is written, we are using JEP version `3.9.1`:

 ```
 implementation 'black.ninia:jep:3.9.1'